gntigura/MyBot/README.md

 # MyBot
-# Testing the creation of a bot and could serve as a template for extending a bot's capabilities
+# Testing the creation of a bot and could serve as a template for extending a bot's capabilities for a greater purpose